ExpressGradient/shorty/README.md

 While accessing the shortcut, the action is recorded.
 This is useful for analytics.
 For example, how many times a user has been accessing a shortcut, so that the shortcut can be pushed into recommendations.

 ## Infrastructure
-A Render Web Service hosted in Ohio and a Render Postgres DB hosted in the same cluster.
+A Render Web Service hosted in Singapore and a Render Postgres DB hosted in the same cluster.